GrzegorzMika/Tensorflow/README.md

 # Tensorflow
 Small and not so small deep learning projects done in Tensorflow 2.x

-1. Human vs horse - binary image classification (without using tf.keras)
+1. Human vs horse - binary image classification (without using tf.keras, playground)
+2. Image style transfer using Vgg16 (and not using ..GAN)